A spectrum-level splitting of the $ku_\mathbb{R}$-cooperations algebra: Underlying nonequivariant splittings

 To compute the $E_{2}$-page of (\ref{nonequiv:ass}), it suffices to compute $\Ext_{E(1)_{*}}(H_{*}B_{0}(k), B_{0}(m))$ for all $m$.
 We make use of the following equivalence of categories (see for example \cite[Theorem 4.7]{BrzezinskiWisbauer03}).

-\begin{proposition} There is an equivalence of categories between left $E(n)_{\star}$-comodules and right $E(n)$-modules. \end{proposition}
+\begin{proposition} There is an equivalence of categories between left $E(n)_{*}$-comodules and right $E(n)$-modules. \end{proposition}

 This equivalence of categories is helpful because it is often easier to describe modules rather than comodules.
-In particular, it is helpful to use the following decomposition of the homology of Brown--Gitler spectra in terms of homological lighting fash modules.
+In particular, it is helpful to use the following decomposition of the homology of Brown--Gitler spectra in terms of homological lightning flash modules.

+\begin{remark} \rm{Since $E(n)$ is a Hopf algebra, it comes with a conjugation map that yields a further equivalence of categories, from right $E(n)$-modules to left $E(n)$-modules.
+The left $E(n)$-module action is the one used in other references (see for example \cite{Culverp219}).
+However, in the $C_2$-equivariant setting, no formula for a conjugation map on $\cE(n)$ is known, so we use the right $E(n)$-module structure here for consistency with later sections.
+See \cite[Section~6]{Boardman82}, as well as \cite{bhattacharya2024steenrod} and \cite[Thm~4.7]{BrzezinskiWisbauer03} for further discussion of these structures and their relationships.} \end{remark}

 \begin{definition} The homological lightning flash module is given by

 where $| x_i| = 2i + 1.$ Further define $L(0) = \mF_2.$ \end{definition}